 I am making a few masks today both to have on hand and to donate to a specific request in my community.
 I dug through all of my sewing notions and miraculously found some elastic!
-After reading a little about what fabrics are most effect for face masks, I decided to cut up an old sheet as the fabric weave is tighter.
-I lined some with cotton flannel and leaving a gap to insert a filter if needed.
+My first masks I lined some with cotton flannel and leaving a gap to insert a filter if needed.

 I used this tutorial from Dana at Made Everyday.
 She has a simple PDF printable pattern.
 Simple Simon & Co has 5-minute version made with a serger.

 Lee Monroe has been helping make and collect masks in her community.
 She has mask tutorial of her own with step by step photos and offered to share some helpful tips for making ties for when you can’t find elastic.